INN/link-roundups/docs/link-roundups.md

 # How to Create Link Roundups

-Now that you have some links saved to your site, you're ready to create your first Link Roundup.
+Now that you have some Saved Links, you're ready to create your first Link Roundup.

 1) Go to Link Roundups and click Add New from your WordPress Dashboard.